|Dimensions:||119.7′ x 26.6′ x 11.1′|

 |Construction:||Wooden schooner: 1 deck, 2 masts, square stern, scorpion head|

 |Skill Level:||Intermediate to Advanced|

-The wreck is sitting upright on the bottom, with the cabin and wheel intact, and masts laying across the decks and over the sides.
+The wreck is sitting upright on the bottom, with the cabin and wheel intact, and masts and cross-trees laying across the decks and over the side and bow.
 The starboard anchor is still in place, the jib-boom is broken off, likely in the collision or when she struck bottom.
-Some hatch covers appear to be in place, and the yawl-boat is on the bottom off the stern.
+The hatch covers are in place but are deteriorated enough to allow you to peek through, and the yawl-boat is on the bottom off the stern.